algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 \sigma(n,a)^2 = \frac{n(n-1)}{2a}.
 $$

-If we plot this with $$n$$ for $$a=30$$, we find that ...

-ADD IMAGE and several histograms.

-This makes sense as with higher counts, we more accurately represent a normal distribution.
-Also, if we increase $$a$$, we will decrease the maximum count and relative error.
-It is important to twiddle $$a$$ based on what the maximum count is expected for each experiment.

 Finally, before ending the paper, Morris mentioned that it is possible to pre-compute all values $$\Delta_j = (a/(a+1))^j$$ for all $$j \in [1,N]$$ where $$N$$ is the largest value possible integer with that bitstring (as an example, 255 for 8 bits).
 This was probably more useful in 1978 than it is now, but it's still nice to keep in mind if you find yourself working on a machine with compute constrictions.

 ## Video Explanation

-Here is a video describing the Barnsley fern:
+Here is a video describing the Approximate Counting Algorithm:

 <div style="text-align:center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xoXe0AljUMA"